 Accessibility - Stay the night in Vancouver and then be heli-skiing in Bella Coola the very next day!
 A trip to AK will usually involve a stop somewhere like Seattle and Anchorage and incur an extra day of travel.
 While people are in transit to Valdez, Haines or Cordova, or guests are already ripping lines.

 Number of Ski Days - on a seasonal average, we experience only 1 "down day” a week.
-While in Alaska there is usually more (a "good" week there is about 3 or 4 fly days).
+While Alaska suffers from many down days (a "good" week there is about 3 or 4 fly days).

 A 7 night trip with us will give you 8 possible ski days (comprised of 6 full days, and the possibility of several runs on both Arrival Day AND Departure Day).
 So even if we have 1 or even 2 down days, we do a LOT more skiing.

-Number of groups - In Alaska it seems most operations run as many as four groups using the helicopter (and most likely 4-5 people per group).
+Number of groups - In Alaska it seems most operations run as many as four groups per helicopter (and most likely 4-5 people per group).
 We don’t do that on our Steep Skiing program, where we only run 2 groups of 4 using the machine during the day!
 Sweet, eh?
-On our Vertical programs it's usually 2 groups per machine in high season and 3 in shoulder season.
+On our Vertical programs at Tweedsmuir Park Lodge it's usually 2 groups per machine in high season and 3 in shoulder season.
 At Eagle Lodge where we host 5 guests, we usually have 2 helicopters servicing just 2 groups per machine!
 Note: if the lodge isn't full, we may use a single helicopter.